board of directors

 Member – Doctor

-- Ms Nadia Ounaïs, Director of International Relations
+- Mme Nadia Ounaïs, Director of International Relations (not on picture)

 Director General of the Oceanographic Institute, Foundation Albert I, Prince of Monaco since 1 April 2009.